Duugu/WoW-Login-Tool/readme.txt

 Open the Excel spreadsheet data\localization\translations.xlsx in your WoW Login Tool folder and follow the instructions on the Instructions tab.

 # Release Notes
+	r1.11
+		- Added a key bind to take a full screen screenshot and add it to the Windows clipboard: control + alt + f2

 	r1.10
 		- Added low res textures, hopefully making the tool work with retail and low screen resolutions.